abstratt/cloudfier-examples/readme.md

 2. create a second MDD project called kirra
 3. add the contents of [kirra.tuml](https://github.com/abstratt/cloudfier/blob/master/kirra-mdd/com.abstratt.kirra.mdd.core/models/kirra.tuml) there

-Note that in this setup, all .uml files (the actual UML models) are created at the root, and you can only visualize diagrams by opening the .uml files, not the source.tuml files (which is possible when the source files are side-by-side with the .uml files).
+Note that in this setup, all .uml files (the actual UML models) are created at the root, and you can only visualize diagrams (if you are into that sort of stuff) by opening the .uml files, not the source.tuml files (which is possible when the source files are side-by-side with the .uml files).

 Expenses